MSc in Japanese Studies

 About the course

 This is a twelve-month programme offered jointly by the Oxford School of Global and Area Studies (OSGA) and the Faculty of Oriental Studies that combines courses about Japan, an intensive language programme, a research methods course and a 12,000-word dissertation.
 Native speakers of Japanese or those with native speaker competence are also encouraged to apply.

 The MSc in Japanese Studies is intended to be both a stand-alone course for those seeking to improve their language skills and an interdisciplinary introduction to the study of modern Japan.
 It is taught by full-time members of the Nissan (within the Oxford School of Global and Area Studies) and the Faculty of Asian and Middle Eastern Studies and all the courses are designed for master's-level students.

 The department does not teach Japanese language for beginners.
 However, it does offer language teaching which will equip you to do research about Japan.
 The levels range from JLPT Level 3 up to and beyond Level 1.

 The course acts as either a foundation for those intending to seek employment working in Japan or with Japan, or as a preparation for further research on Japan either on the follow-on MPhil course or on a doctoral programme at Oxford or elsewhere.
 It is taught over three terms.

 There are five components to the MSc degree:

 - a core course on research methods

-- two courses about Japan chosen from the following options (NB not all options may be offered every year):
+- two courses about Japan chosen from the following options (please note that not all options may be offered every year):

 - Modern Transnational History of Japan